 Walk for ten minutes and you will find yourself at Amalienborg Palace where the Danish royal family resides.
 You are allowed to enter the palace square and get quite close to the beautiful buildings.
 However, the main reason to visit Amalienborg Palace is for you to experience the changing of the royal guards that happens every day at 12 pm when they march from Rosenborg Castle to Amalienborg Palace.

-Relax and unwind in the green area of the King’s Garden that is a 15-minute walk from Amalienborg Palace.
-Roam around the green alleys, adore the view of Rosenborg Castle and the surrounding flower beds and enjoy a quiet moment in the heart of Copenhagen.
+Relax and unwind in the green area of the Botanical Garden that is a 15-minute walk from Amalienborg Palace.
+Roam around the different gardens and greenhouses and enjoy a quiet moment in the heart of Copenhagen.
+The entrance fee for the Palm House is 60 DKK.

 Last stop before lunchtime is the Round Tower that boasts to have one of the best views of Copenhagen.
 Walk up the spiral walk to the 35-metre tall platform and feel the cool wind on your face while looking at famous landmarks and old, charming houses.
 The Round Tower was built in 1642 as an observatory for aspiring astronomers and stargazers.
 The entrance fee is 25 DKK.